abhi-01/FrameFlow-Blender/README.md

    - **Font Size**
    select the frame and go to the **Node** tab in the sidebar (N key) and adjust the properties under **Properties**

+   - **Size**
+   select the frame and click on the boundary of the frame and drag to resize.

 17. Each frame creation results in a data block named **active_frame_name_USER_Data_Block**.
 This stores your text and formatting. any frame created via FrameFlow will have data block ending with **_USER_Data_Block**.
 You can change it if you want.